zudochkin/awesome-newsletters/README.md

 ## Artificial Intelligence / Machine Learning / Big Data

+- [Data Elixir](https://dataelixir.com/).
+A weekly newsletter of the best data science news and resources from around the web.
+[Archive](https://dataelixir.com/newsletters/).
 - [Artificial Intelligence Weekly](http://aiweekly.co/).
 A weekly collection of the best news and resources on Artificial Intelligence amd Machine Learning.
 - [Machine Learnings](http://subscribe.machinelearnings.co/).
 A weekly roundup of ML & AI news.
 - [Inside AI](https://inside.com/ai).
 Weekly newsletter bringing you the latest in Artificial Intelligence, Robotics, and Neurotechnology.